 This unit extends the study of fundamental nursing practice as explored in NURS1400 Professional Nursing A. Study includes the application of theory to practice in relation to the topics of patient admission, physical examination, patient transfer, discharge of the patient, introduction to rehabilitation, outpatient care, administration of simple medications and simple dressings.
 An intensive clinical practice is attached to this unit.
-Prerequisite: NURS1400 Professional Nursing A foundation necessary for nursing care.
+Prerequisite: NURS1400 Professional Nursing A

+NURS1600 Applied Science for Nurses [PNGNQF Level 4] (15) Scientific knowledge is essential to provide the intellectual foundation necessary for nursing care.
 The nurse must understand how the concepts in the natural and physical sciences are formulated.
 This course teaches the basic concepts in Chemistry, Physics and Microbiology that are foundational to the principles of nursing care.
 Prerequisite: None